Tuanfeng County

 Tuanfeng County (团风县 (團風縣, Tuánfēng Xiàn)) is a county under the administration of the prefecture-level city of Huanggang, in the east of Hubei province, situated on the north (left) bank of the Yangtze River.
 There is a famous high school, named Tuanfeng High School.
 It provides many good students to universities all over China.

 The local economy is agricultural, with cotton, wheat and rice being the primary crops.
 There is little industry in the area.

-Total area for Tuanfeng County is around 323.5 square mile (838 square kilometers).
 As of the 2000 census, the county had a population of 380,000.
 The population had declined to 266,000 in 2020.